 What is Slow Beauty?

-Slow beauty is conscious choices culminating in better health and wellbeing, it’s rituals and renewal, it’s small movements towards balance, it’s a culmination of mind, body and spirit.
+Slow beauty is conscious choices culminating in better health and well-being, it is rituals and renewal, it is small movements towards balance, it’s a culmination of mind, body and spirit.
 Slow Beauty is self-care.

 In contrast to the fast-moving world of the beauty industry which sells us quick fixes and immediate results (along with invasive treatment options), we are also encouraged to fight against ageing.
-This breeds an inherent dissatisfaction with the natural ageing process and creates an enemy of our own body.
-Slow beauty encourages us to be the best version of ourselves, to be graceful, to be kind, thoughtful and generous, and to achieve this by first being all of those things with ourselves.
+This breeds an inherent dissatisfaction with the natural ageing process and creates an enemy of our own bodies.
+Slow beauty enables us to be the best version of ourselves, graceful, kind, thoughtful and generous, and achieve this by first being all those things with ourselves.